Our Team

 Psy.D.

 Dr. Sarah MacDonald earned her doctorate in clinical psychology from William James College in 2023.
 During her graduate training, she focused on the assessment, diagnosis, and treatment of mental health challenges in children, adolescents, and young adults.
 With internships at sites such as Dearborn STEP Assessment and the Manville School at The Baker Center, she developed expertise in treating children with complex social, emotional, behavioral, and academic profiles.
 Dr. MacDonald completed her APA-accredited pre-doctoral internship at Southwest Behavioral & Health Services in Phoenix, Arizona, where she specialized in school-based counseling and provided individual and family therapy to elementary-aged students.
 Dr. MacDonald completed one of her advanced practicum training positions at the Triumph Center, where she interned under the supervision of Dr. Allison Jekogian and Mr. Tim Niemiec.
 Following her formal intern year, she stayed on with the Triumph Center as a head counselor for the Camp Triumph summer program.
-She re-joined the team in the fall of 2023 as a postdoctoral fellow and will transition to a full-time position in the fall of 2024.
+She re-joined the team in the fall of 2023 as a postdoctoral fellow and transitioned to a full-time position in the fall of 2024.
 She currently provides individual and group therapy, serves as a school consultant to various districts, and conducts psychological and neuropsychological evaluations under the supervision of Dr. Allison Jekogian.
-Additionally, in the fall of 2024 she will serve as the Counseling and Assessment Program Coordinator.
+In addition, Dr. MacDonald is the Triumph Center’s Counseling and Assessment Program Coordinator.

 Samantha Martin